TransactionWorldAI/transactpay-prestashop/README.md

 ## 🧪 Testing

 - Enable **Test Mode** in module settings.
-- Use TransactionPay test card credentials.
+- Use Transactpay test card credentials.
 - Place a test order and confirm the flow.

 ---